La Tragédie de Salomé (1907/10): Florent Schmitt’s sinuous temptress, seducing audiences for over 100 years.

 Since World War II, mountings of the ballet have been infrequent.
 The Marquis de Cuevas ballet company staged it at the Champs-Elysées theatre in Paris in 1950, with Rosella Hightower in the starring role.
 The last Parisian stage production of the ballet happened in 1954 at the Palais Garnier — a Paris Opéra production featuring choreography by Albert Aveline and sets by Yves Brayer.
 Lycette Darsonval starred in the title role and the orchestra was conducted by Robert Blot.

-France may not have seen any recent revivals of the ballet, but in the past several years the Mariinsky Ballet has revived La Tragédie de Salomé as a theatre piece — to my knowledge, one of just three times the ballet has been presented on stage anywhere in more than half a century.
+France may not have seen any recent revivals of the ballet, but in the past several years the Mariinsky Ballet has revived La Tragédie de Salomé as a theatre piece — to my knowledge, one of just four or five times the ballet has been presented on stage anywhere in more than half a century.

 Schmitt Tragedie de Salome Paris Opera 1954